hollywood-itdev/messengerBot/README.md

  Don't worry about the persistence layer.
 Feel free to keep all messages in the runtime memory, although using a database of your choice is a big plus.

-## techniques
+## Techniques
 - Express JS (Api REST)
 - Babel(ES6 support)

 ## Scripts

-Here is the list of all scripts inside, you have to go to **oberline** folder to execute them.
+Here is the list of all scripts inside, you have to go to **borderline** folder to execute them.
 - Installation
   - >npm install
 - Run to start application